faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

 ## Objectives:
 1. Build a scalable OLTP pipeline using AWS cloud services that consist of services that are fully managed and serverless.
 2. Design ER diagram for relational modeling that ensure integrity, optimization and segregation of data importance based on entities declared.
-3. Gain expertise with cutting-edge tools like in cloud computing thru AWS.
+3. Gain expertise with cutting-edge tools in cloud computing by building pipeline using AWS service.

 ## Use Case: Financial Institution
-Financial services and institutions are constantly challenged on their current practise to anticipate with Anti Money Laundering and Counterfeit Terrorism.
-These two acts involve diversified customers transaction traces either digital or physical.
-Turnaround time optimize over time are their best bet to track those potential infamous parties performing anomaly transaction.
-Thus, implementing almost real-time transaction event monitoring does prove it importance.
+In the dynamic world of financial services, institutions are perpetually tasked with the challenge of combating Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF).
+These illicit activities involve a wide range of customer transactions, both digital and physical.
+To effectively identify and intercept these suspicious transactions, institutions must continuously enhance their turnaround time for monitoring and analysis.
+Implementing near real-time transaction event monitoring is critical in tracking and responding to potentially malicious activities.
+By leveraging advanced technologies that support efficeint and near real time data streaming thru AWS service, financial institutions can promptly detect anomalies and take proactive measures using data analytics faster to prevent fraudulent activities, ensuring compliance and safeguarding the financial system.

 OLTP streaming is the ideal solution here, offering: